opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ![Hierarchy totals for Work, Remaining work and % Complete](hierarchy-totals-days.png)

+> [!NOTE]
-> **Note**: The total %&nbsp;Complete value of a hierarchy is a weighted average tied to Work.
+> The total %&nbsp;Complete value of a hierarchy is a weighted average tied to Work.
 For example, a feature with Work set to 50h that is 30% done will influence the total of %&nbsp;Complete of the parent more than a feature with Work set to 5h that is 70% done.

 ### Excluding certain work packages from totals